carlosviniciusfernandes/memory_storage/README.md

 The design choices was to go with a simple approach, with two separate controllers for the distinct pieces of memory storage functionality.

-The data it self is stored on a instance of the `InMemoryStorage` class during run time, working like a Singleton like object.
+The data itself is stored on the instances of `InMemoryStack` and `InMemoryStore` classes during run time, working like a Singleton like objects.

 For the key-value memory storage, an additional object was created to store the optional _Time To Live_ (TTL).
 Once something is stored with a valid TTL, a routine will run every one second, subtract a second from the TTL and check if its reached zero, then unset the value from the storage if needed.